-In March 2024, a questionnaire (anonymous form) was administered to all Directors (9) regarding the evaluation of the effectiveness of the Board of Directors for fiscal 2023.
+In March 2025, a questionnaire (anonymous form) was administered to all Directors (7) regarding the evaluation of the effectiveness of the Board of Directors for fiscal 2024.
 Based on the responses to the questionnaire survey, the effectiveness was analyzed and evaluated, and future issues and initiatives were discussed at the regular Board of Directors meeting held in April of the same year.

-Based on the discussion mentioned above, the effectiveness evaluation of the Board of Directors for fiscal 2023 was finalized at the regular Board of Directors meeting held in May of the same year.
+Based on the discussion mentioned above, the effectiveness evaluation of the Board of Directors for fiscal 2024 was finalized at the regular Board of Directors meeting held in May of the same year.

-[Key points of evaluation for fiscal 2023]

-1 Advancement of internal control and company-wide risk management, 2 relationships with shareholders and investors, and 3 promotion of initiatives to address sustainability issues
+- [Key points of evaluation for fiscal 2024] - 1 Advancement of internal control and company-wide risk management, 2 relationships with shareholders and investors, and 3 investment in human capital and intellectual property and 4 business portfolio strategies